Driving the Combine: My Timely Rite of Passage

 Combine harvesters are intimidating for a number of reasons.
 First, these are very large, very heavy, and very expensive pieces of equipment.
 Thanks to years of technology, everything in our combine runs through a computer monitor in the cab.
 While I’m thankful we don’t have to do things the old-school way with wrenches and tools, this machine is operated by a lot of technology – a press of a button changes how high the combine is cutting the plants, or tips the cutting bar forward.
 Plus, the computer measures a lot of data, like yield, moisture levels, test weights, and fuel levels.
 So imagine driving the biggest tank you’ve ever seen, and it’s powered by advanced technology that you don’t fully understand.

-Second, the settings vary depending on which crop you are harvesting and which field you are in.
-For example, as the corn plants go through the combine, the cobs are separated from the stalks, and the kernels are separated from the cobs.
-We want to keep the kernels in the combine grain tank, while the rest of the plant is chopped into fine pieces of organic matter that blows out the back of the combine.
 The driver must pay attention that all parts of this system are working correctly and has to make adjustments when needed.
 As I drove along with intense focus on the field, my husband would call and tell me when I needed to make adjustments (for example, if kernels of corn were dropping on the ground, or the combine wasn’t separating the kernels from the cob like we wanted).
 While I didn’t know how to make the adjustments, thankfully my dad and our equipment salesman were available to guide me through what to do.
 Even though I was driving, we were a team working to ensure that the settings were precise for each field and crop.

 Overall, the combo of driving, listening to the machine, paying attention to the quality of the grain, unloading on the go (emptying the combine grain tank into a grain cart while you continue to combine) and monitoring data can feel overwhelming.
 That’s why I decided early on to focus on the challenges of driving in my first few fields – moving forward, turning around and unloading.
 Dad or Trelin would ask me about the yield and I would respond, “I don’t know, I’m watching where I’m going!”
 I finally understood why my dad would say he wasn’t watching the monitor when he was driving!